 Melinda Kovai, a 2009 Sylff fellow at Eötvös Loránd University in Hungary, and her team members have recently completed their SLI project, which took them over one and a half years, to address the problem of social disparity strongly linked to negative notions toward the “Gypsy.”
 The project incorporated the idea of reflection on one’s own social position to encourage understanding of different social groups, which contributed to the uniqueness of the project.
 The training materials, the final project product, have been already integrated into two courses at universities in Hungary.
 The project members hope that the materials will be utilized in many educational settings not only in Hungary but also in neighboring countries faced with similar social challenges.
 They are determined to keep working on resolving the issue and extending the impact to society.

-In Hungary, primarily due to their disadvantaged social position, Roma people are by far the greatest subjects to racism.
+In Hungary, primarily due to their disadvantaged social position, the Roma people are by far the greatest subjects to racism.
 In public discourse, the “Gypsy” is inseparably bound up with such negative notions as poverty, permanent unemployment, benefits, informal economy, and crime and, more generally, with fears related to existential insecurities.
 In most social domains, the “Gypsy” is intertwined with a certain inferior class position and social marginality, such as exclusion from or taking the most inferior realms of the formal labor market, with possibilities severely restricted by manifold exclusive processes.
 The Gypsy-Hungarian ethnic distinction is in many cases a manifestation of class difference, since class positions are heavily ethnicized in many areas of life, in villages and town districts, and in educational and other institutions.
 While the lower middle and middle classes are associated with majority Hungarians, marginalization from the labor market is associated with the Roma.
 Everyday social conflicts are hence often experienced as confrontations between different ethnically interpreted class positions, where the “Gypsy” appears as a menace to the middle-class normativity of the majority.

 Our team of trainers comprised social scientists whose academic work focuses on social inequalities, public education, and the Roma communities.
 The project idea arose from a shared urge to engage in activities that have a more direct and palpable impact on the lives of the communities we work with.
 Therefore, this project was also a way to experiment and to elaborate methods of intervention and ways of committed political engagement that feel right and adequate to us, to our habitus.
 We held four one-day and four two-day workshops for six groups of university students training to become public-sector professionals and for two groups of Roma university students.
 Half of the workshops took place in Budapest and the other half in other big cities.
 In the workshops, participants were invited to work with and reflect on their own social position, their social roles, and their class position.
 Our workshops are based on the idea that reflection on one’s own social position can help to better understand the behavior of other social groups and encourage collective action and solidarity across groups.
 Recognizing the social interests and conflicts involved in encounters with the Roma helps to identify the source of negative emotions and reveals how racism veils the real causes of conflicts.